The vision of the Frist Art Museum is to inspire people through art to look at their world in new ways.

-The Frist Art Museum opened in April 2001 and has since hosted touring exhibitions from some of the most prestigious collections in the world, as well as award-winning shows organized in-house.
+Accredited by the American Alliance of Museums, the Frist Art Museum opened in 2001 and is a 501(c)(3) nonprofit art exhibition center dedicated to presenting and originating high-quality exhibitions with related educational programs and community outreach activities.
+The Frist is a non-collecting museum and hosts 12–15 exhibitions from some of the most prestigious collections in the world, as well as award-winning shows organized in-house.
 Our exhibitions change every few months, so plan to visit often to see what’s new.
-See a list of current and upcoming exhibitions and current events being offered.
+See a list of current exhibitions and current events being offered.

-While at the Frist Art Museum, be sure to stop by the Frist Art Museum’s beautiful Gift Shop.
+While at the Frist Art Museum, be sure to stop by the Frist Art Museum’s beautiful gift shop.
 There, you’ll find a fabulous array of art prints, books, educational materials, art supplies, clothing, blown glass, pottery, and magnificent jewelry made by local and regional artisans.
 Items are available in a wide range of prices, so there’s always something to fit your budget.
-Because much of the merchandise relates to the Frist Art Museum’s exhibitions, the array changes often.
+Because much of the merchandise is tied to exhibitions on view in the galleries, the inventory changes often.
 No wonder it’s often called the best gift shop in Nashville.
 Discounts for Frist Art Museum members can make it a bargain hunter’s dream!